guillotinaweb/guillotina_react/docs/tutorial/step-6-configure-main-app-login.md

 ### Configure differents schemas

-Modify App.js to can be able to choose diferents schemas when do login
+Modify App.js to be able to choose diferent schemas when login

 ```jsx